timwalsh300/open-world-vf/README.md

 3_open_world_baseline: This is the code for our baseline open-world experiments.
 Modify and run the 0_raw_to_csv/unmonitored_raw_to_csv.sh script for best data representations found for Vimeo through our closed-world experiments.
 Create open-world train/val/test splits with csv_to_pkl_open.py for both protocols.
 Modify and run search_open.sh to do hyperparameter searches again with Ray Tune.
 Copy the best found hyperparameters into train_open.py and run that to train and save the models.
 Run evaluation_open.py to get precision-recall curve figures and results (at various thresholds) for precision, recall, F1, false positives, and false positive rate on the 1k to 64k test sets.

-4_open_world_enhancements: This is the code for our adaptation and experimentation with a number of more recent or advanced techniques and approaches that attempt to address the theoretical shortcomings of the baseline, existing approach to the open-world / open set recognition task:
+4_open_world_enhancements: This is the code for our adaptation and experimentation with a number of more recent or advanced techniques and approaches that attempt to address the theoretical shortcomings of the baseline, existing approach to the open-world / open set recognition task and improve effectiveness:

 - [x] Temperature scaling for calibrated MSP and further separation of in- and out-of-distribution instances with Standard Model;